Thursday, April 27, 2017

 This trip to the Western Front by the American journalists was filmed by American cinematographer Albert K. Dawson and an Austrian newsreel cameraman, Hans Theyer.
 The film project was set up by the German authorities to show the world that the Belgian people were treated decently, thus trying to disprove the stories on atrocities committed by German soldiers in Belgium.
 Scenes from this movie were found by the authors while researching our book American Cinematographers in the Great War.
 You can read more on this historic film in our latest book.

 Dawson in Belgium, January/February 1915.
 The original caption reads: "An American correspondent arrested by a German guard in a Belgian city".
 The picture was probably staged and may have been taken in Brussels.
-Copied from the files of the National Archives in Washington, D.C.
+Colorized picture, copied from the files of the National Archives in Washington, D.C.

 The Worst Thing in Europe